 Witley Court and Gardens

 Witley Court and Gardens is an extensive and fashionable 1890s landscaped garden complete with spectacular statues and fountains.
-Recently restored is the expertly clipped Parterre Gardens, where the pattern of the garden forms an intricate design on the lawn.
-This blooms with violas and primrose in April, and the summer months bring salvias, dahlias and begonias flourishing over the hedges.
+Recently restored are the expertly clipped Parterre Gardens, where the pattern of the garden forms an intricate design on the lawn.
+This blooms with violas and primroses in April, and the summer months bring salvias, dahlias and begonias flourishing over the hedges.
 Discover the wilder side of Witley in the Wilderness Garden which boasts tall mature trees, glorious Rhododendrons and a pleasant wildflower meadow.